We are not affiliated with any other restaurant. Our only locations are in Garden Grove, Westminster, and Rolling Hills Estates, CA. Thank you.

 Once the broth is boil then we use a stainless steel strainer and remove any debris resulting from cooking.
 The we filter the broth with a fabric filter before pouring them into container and bring them into the cooler to reduce the heat.

 Finding the best pho restaurant can be a delightful adventure.
-Here’s a roadmap to help you savor the authentic flavors of this beloved Vietnamese dish:
+Here’s a guide to help you savor this beloved Vietnamese dish:

 Choose a restaurant with a proven track record of serving authentic pho.
 Established venues often ensure consistent quality and a memorable dining experience.